aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 StatusHandlerRoleArn: <CFN_OUTPUT.StatusHandlerLambdaRoleOutput>
 ```

 After the deployment is complete, take note of the following Cloudformation outputs.
 The outputs are on the `Outputs` tab.
-We will be using it in the next step
+We will be using in future steps
 ```
 CrossAccountHandlerRoleArn
 EncryptionKeyArn